timescale/docs/api/gauge_agg.md

 function.

 <highlight type="note">
-If there are `NULL` values in your data, the aggregate ignores them.
-At least some of the values must be non-`NULL`.
-Otherwise, you get an error.
+If there are `NULL` values in your data, the aggregate ignores them and aggregates only non-`NULL` values.
+If you only have `NULL` values, the aggregate returns `NULL`.
 </highlight>

 ## Optional arguments